Embolization After Traditional Surgical Procedures

 Even after a myomectomy, Uterine Fibroid Embolization can still be a plausible option for fibroid treatment.
 Many women who have tried myomectomy and witnessed re-growth in their fibroids look to UFE to treat their existing fibroids.
 Because the UFE procedure uses tiny particles to successfully block off the blood supply that feed fibroids, the subsequent chance of re-growth for these fibroids are unlikely.
 Therefore, UFE patients are less likely to witness fibroid re-growth than their myomectomy counterparts.

 In addition to a decreased chance of re-growth, UFE patients also experience the advantage of immediate symptom relief.
 Heavy bleeding, bloating, pain, pressure-all of these symptoms can immediately become lessened after the procedure.
 On average, many post-operative UFE patients state that their symptoms were either eradicated or lessened following UFE.
 Therefore, embolization would be an optimal choice of fibroid treatment for your situation.
-Not to mention a quick recovery period of less then 7 days!
+Not to mention a quick recovery period of less than 7 days!

 It is never too late to treat your fibroid issue.
 Let us help you in your journey to explore treatment options, give us a call at 866-362-6463.
 By calling this number, you can request to have an in-office consultation with Dr. McLucas, or you can opt to engage in a FREE phone consultation in which he can give you a general assessment of your individual situation and offer you suggestions.
 Either way, we are here to help!